 8:00 - 9:00 Extension of the Book Fair

-The 27th annual Northeastern Minnesota Book Awards (NEMBA) will be presented at an evening public celebration on Thursday, May 21, 2015, at the Kirby Ballroom on the University of Minnesota Duluth campus.
-The 27th annual NEMBA will honor books published in 2014.
-The Northeastern Minnesota Book Awards was created to showcase and honor authors and books that capture the spirit of the Northland and substantially represent northeastern Minnesota.
-The celebration will include Duluth's current poet laureate Jim Johnson as featured speaker and a book fair.
-The program and awards presentation, in the Kirby Ballroom on the UMD campus is free and open to the public, with parking available in several lots and meters on campus.
+The 27th annual Northeastern Minnesota Book Awards (NEMBA) will be presented at an evening celebration on Thursday, May 21, 2015, at the Kirby Ballroom on the University of Minnesota Duluth campus.
+The 27th annual NEMBAs will honor books published in 2014.
+The Awards were created to showcase authors and books that capture the spirit of the Northland and substantially represent northeastern Minnesota.
+The celebration will include Duluth's current poet laureate Jim Johnson as featured speaker, the awards presentation, and a book fair.
+This free community event is open to the public, with parking available in several lots and meters on campus.

 This year's speaker, Jim Johnson, is the 2014-2016 Poet Laureate of Duluth, Minnesota.
 He has published seven books of poetry.
 His most recent, The First Day of Spring in Northern Minnesota, was a Minnesota Book Award Finalist and a winner in the poetry category of the 25th annual Northeastern Minnesota Book Awards.